ThomasBuchinger/miq-flow/README.md

 * Pull-Requests and Commit-Squashing work the way you expect them to work

 # How do I use it?
-DISCLAIMER:
-* This is a first commit, and there is still stuff hardcoded.
-* The only Provider is a local Docker Container (at the moment)
+DISCLAIMER: This is work-in-progress, expect things to change without warning and the occasional stack trace.
+* Pull the repository
+* Create a file called 'custom.rb' in the repository root
+  * Define a global variable $git_path to use a local git repository
+  * Define a global variable $git_url to clone the repository.
+Credentials and other parameters can be defined in $default_opts[:git_opts], see [Rugged Documentation](https://www.rubydoc.info/github/libgit2/rugged/Rugged/Repository#clone_at-class_method) for details.
+* Run ./bin/cli.rb

-## Commands (there is no CLI yet)
+## Commands
+See ./bin/cli.rb help for details.
+Basic Commands are:
-* discover - create new domains
+* (WIP) discover - create new domains
-* deploy <branch> - deploys the code in one
+* deploy <branch> - deploys the code in a feature-branch
-* sync  - deploy all branches
+* (WIP) sync  - deploy all branches
-* prune - remove feature-domains without a branch
+* (WIP) prune - remove feature-domains without a branch

 ## Notes
-* Make sure you have [Rugged](https://github.com/libgit2/rugged) (it is on the ManageIQ Appliances)
+* Make sure you have [Rugged](https://github.com/libgit2/rugged) and [Thor](https://github.com/erikhuda/thor) installed (it is on the ManageIQ Appliances)
-* You have to checkout the Automate Code Repository yourself
-* automate-gitflow will not modify any files in the repository, however it will do checkouts
+* automate-gitflow may checkout a different branch, when used with a local repository
+* deploying multiple domains per feature-branch is not yet supported